AdobeDocs/audience-manager.zh-Hant/help/using/api/dcs-intro/dcs-event-calls/dcs-url-send.md

 ## 後續步驟 {#dcs-next-steps}

-Now that you&#39;re familiar with sending data to the [!UICONTROL DCS], it&#39;s time to look at how to get data back from it and parse that information.
+Now that you're familiar with sending data to the [!UICONTROL DCS], it's time to look at how to get data back from it and parse that information.
 See [Receive Data From the DCS](../../../api/dcs-intro/dcs-event-calls/dcs-url-receive.md).

 >[!MORE_贊_ this]
 >